capooti/foss4g_2017_geonode_solr/docs/01_geonode_quickstart.md

 In a real use case scenario it would be possible to give granular permissions for this dataset to users or group of users.
 It is possible to do this using the "permissions" box.

-For the purpose of this workshop we will leave default permissions for each datasets: this means that anyone will be able to see and download the datasets, but only GeoNode administrators will be able to change the metadata, edit the styles, and administer the dataset.
+For the purpose of this workshop we will leave default permissions for each datasets: this means that anyone will be able to see and download the datasets, but only the data owner and GeoNode administrators will be able to change the metadata, edit the styles, and administer the dataset.

 Click on the "Upload Files" button.
 If everything works smoothly, you should see the following info box at the end of the upload process: